upgradeQ/libre-macros/README.md

 <img src="https://www.gnu.org/graphics/agplv3-with-text-162x68.png" align="right" />
 </a>

 The **libre-macros** is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
 That means that IF users interacting with it remotely(through a network) - they are entitled to source code.
 And if it is **not** modified, then you can direct them [here](https://github.com/upgradeQ/obs-libre-macros), but if you had **modified** it, you simply have to publish your modifications.
-The easiest way to do this is to have a public Github repository of your fork or create a PR upstream.
+The easiest way to do this is to have a public GitHub repository of your fork or create a PR upstream.
 Otherwise, you will be in violation of the license.
 The relevant part of the license is under section 13 of the AGPLv3.